 About Joe Zammit-Lucia

-Artist, author, independent scholar and commentator.
+Artist, author, commentator and leadership advisor.
 Intersectionist.
 Compulsive contrarian.
 “I take seriously Lyotard’s idea of finding ways to resist the complacent certainties of the expert”.